Transformation

 • 28: Taking hopes and concerns seriously

-• 29: Investing passion and dedication
+• 29: Promoting commitment and engagement

 • 30: Celebrating shared success